ok97465/py-autoimport.nvim/README.md

 ## Overview

-- Detects undefined names via pylsp (pyflakes F821) diagnostics in the current buffer.
+- Detects undefined names via Ruff (pyflakes F821) diagnostics in the current buffer.
 - First tries project JSON maps (`autoimport_for_python.json`, `autoimport_for_project.json`) to import known aliases/modules (e.g., `np` -> `import numpy as np`).
 If not found, searches the workspace with ripgrep for top-level definitions and inserts an appropriate `from pkg.mod import Name`.
 - Respects isort section headers when present (`pyproject.toml`, `.isort.cfg`, `setup.cfg`, `tox.ini`).
 - Falls back to default headers (including `# %% Import`).